 The Pyramid Principle (An organizational lesson learned at McKinsey, by Ameet Ranadive)

-There are only two times it’s better to be indirect in business writing: when you are trying to persuade what may be a resistant audience and you want to build your case first, or you have bad news to share and you want to deliver it sensitively.
-(See Bad News Messages for more on this.)
+There are only two times it’s better to be indirect: (1) when you are trying to persuade what may be a resistant audience and you want to build your case first, or (2) you have bad news to share and you want to deliver it sensitively.

-Hook your reader at the opening.
-Give them a reason to read on.
+Hook your reader at the opening then give him or her a reason to read on.
 It’s like a great first line in a novel.